Maps & Navigation: How To .

 Part of the larger, Duncan’s Cove Nature Reserve (tread lightly).

-TThelighthouse was first lit in 1872 and continues to this day to guide ships from their journey across the Atlantic Ocean.
-Next to the lighthouse is the remains of a WW2 era concrete fortification which was equipped with searchlights and naval guns and functioned as a defense of Halifax Harbor from German U-Boats and surface raiders.
+The lighthouse was first lit in 1872 and continues to this day to guide ships from their journey across the Atlantic Ocean.
+Next to the lighthouse is the remains of a WW2 era concrete fortification which was equipped with searchlights and naval guns.
+It functioned as a defence of Halifax Harbor from German U-Boats and surface raiders.
 A huge fog horn in the parking lot area still functions (beware the loudest sound you will ever hear).